maxburian/SAXS_py3/doc/SAXSProtocol.rst

 Error
 _____

-In case of error in the Saxsdog Server it will return an error message:
+In case of error in the Saxsdog server it will return an error message:

 .. code::